 - Associate degrees are 2-year programs.
 There are two types of Associate degrees: transfer and technical.
 Transfer Associate degrees are designed to provide students with the first two years of a 4-year bachelor’s degree.
 Students who complete technical associates degrees are prepared to enter the workforce in specific career fields.

-Continuing Education courses and programs are short-term training for career preparation, professional development, or personal enrichment.
-Students who complete continuing education courses earn continuing education units (CEUs).
+Workforce Training (formerly Continuing Education) courses and programs are short-term training for career preparation, professional development, or personal enrichment.
+Students who complete Workforce Training courses earn continuing education units (CEUs).
 CEUs do not typically apply to academic programs described above; however, students may be able to apply their CEUs toward completion of an academic program if they have earned an industry-recognized credential or can demonstrate appropriate skills and knowledge for academic credit.
-Enrolling in Continuing Education courses does not require formal admission to the college.
+Enrolling in Workforce Training courses does not require formal admission to the college.
 Learn more.